FOSS-UCSC/FOSSALGO/CONTRIBUTING.md

 * Use external libraries only when no other solution is possible/plausible.
 * We have defined [skeleton codes](#samples) for some popular languages below.
 Please follow them whenever possible.

+<a name="naming-conventions"></a>

+## File naming conventions

+Due to we are dealing with multiple programming languages we can't depend on a specific file naming convention.
+You have to strictly follow the below naming convention types according to the relevant language.

+* **Upper-Camel(Pascal) Case :-** *Java*

 <a name="points"></a>